 The real difference is the degree of the protrusion.
 A bulging disc is a smaller protrusion of the central nuclear material still contained by some of the outer annular fibers.
 A herniated disc is one that has ruptured through the annulus.

-The best way to understand disc injuries it to go back to the jelly donut analogy.
+The best way to understand disc injuries it to go back to the jelly donut analogy with a doctor.
 A bulging disc would be when you squash down on a jelly donut and the jelly never comes out, that is a bulging disc.
 A herniated disc is when the jelly actually comes out.